-A comprehensive travel guide for first time visitors.
-Answering your questions on top things to do in Melbourne, day trips, when to visit and the all-important where to eat, stay and play to get the most out of your time in the city.
+A comprehensive Melbourne city guide for first-time visitors.
+We answer all your questions on the top things to do in Melbourne, day trips, when to visit and the all-important where to eat, stay and play to get the most out of your time in the city.

-Melbourne is Australia’s second largest city and the capital of the State of Victoria.
+Melbourne is Australia’s second-largest city and the capital of the State of Victoria.
 It’s a city both Drew and I have been to a number of times for business but this was our first visit to the city together just for fun.
-We had several days set aside to explore the city center and find our top things to do in Melbourne before moving on to some of the surrounding areas in Victoria.
+We had several days set aside to explore the city centre and find our top things to do in Melbourne before moving on to some of the surrounding areas in Victoria.

 Top 10 things to do in Melbourne city